Can a Jolt of Caffeine Turn Ordinary Garlic Plants into Super Garlic?

 Final Sip

-Next planting season, don’t just toss seed garlic (cloves) in the ground and pray.
+Next planting season, don’t just plant seed garlic (cloves) in the 3-4 inches into the ground and hope and pray.
 Give them a jolt.
 A whisper of caffeine could be the difference between “meh” garlic and bulbs that make vampires reconsider their life choices.
 Caffeine isn’t fertilizer—it’s a plant performance enhancer, a molecular coach screaming “One more rep!” from the soil.
 Next fall, don’t just plant cloves.
 Plant potential.
 Your soil isn’t just dirt.
 It’s a coffee shop.
 And garlic?
 It’s the wide-eyed regular, ready to grow large.
 The scientific literature on caffeine and its effects on plants (both positive, as a stimulant, and negative, as an allelopathic toxin/pesticide) is extensive, complex, and often contradictory, making for truly intriguing reading.
 Please research this topic further.
 And, go forth.
 Brew dirt.
 Grow monsters.

 Scientific References on Caffeine and Plant Growth